-We here study six different sunspot number and sunspot group number data composites, introduced in the following six sub-sections.
-These are plotted in the six panels of figure 1 and, to enable comparisons, each is compared to the same black line which is the median R{med} of all available sequences for each year (which number three in 1650, rising to six by the present day).
-To compute R{med} , all group numbers have been multiplied by the 12.08 normalisation factor adopted by Hoyt and Schatten (1998) for R{G} (see equation 2).
+We here study six different sunspot number and sunspot group number data composites, introduced in the following six subsections.
+These are plotted in the six panels of Figure 1, and, to enable comparisons, each is compared to the same black line, which is the median $R{med}$ of all available sequences for each year (which number three in 1650, rising to six by the present day).
+To compute $R{med}$ , all group numbers have been multiplied by the 12.08 normalization factor adopted by Hoyt & Schatten (1998) for $R{G}$ (see Equation (2)).

-2.1 The International Sunspot Number Version 1, $R{\rm ISNv1}$
+2.1.
+The International Sunspot Number Version 1, RISNv1

-This is a composite of sunspot numbers, as defined by equation (1), initially generated by Wolf and continued at the Zürich observatory until 1980 and subsequently compiled by SIDC (the World Data Center for the production, preservation and dissemination of the international sunspot number and the Solar Physics Research department of the Royal Observatory of Belgium) until July 2015 when it was replaced by version 2 (see section 2.2).
-Like all the series, except that by Usoskin et al. (2016) (see section 2.4), the calibration is by daisy-chaining.
-The annual means are shown by the brown line in figure 1(f-i), while figure 1(f-ii)

-shows the difference between $R{\rm ISNv1}$ and $R{\rm med}$. $R{\rm ISNv1}$ covers the interval 1818-2014.
-The primary station, assumed to have k=1, was Zürich until 1980 after which the Specola Solare Observatory in Locarno was used as the standard.
+This is a composite of sunspot numbers, as defined by Equation (1), initially generated by Wolf and continued at the Zürich observatory until 1980 and subsequently compiled by SIDC (the World Data Center for the production, preservation, and dissemination of the international sunspot number and the Solar Physics Research department of the Royal Observatory of Belgium) until 2015 July, when it was replaced by version 2 (see Section 2.2).
+Like all the series, except that by Usoskin et al. (2016) (see Section 2.4), the calibration is by daisy-chaining.
+The annual means are shown by the brown line in Figure 1(f-i), while Figure 1(f-ii) shows the difference between $R{\rm ISNv1}$ and $R{\rm med}$ .
+Monthly $R{\rm ISNv1}$ covers the interval 1818-2014.
+The primary station, assumed to have k = 1, was Zürich until 1980, after which the Specola Solare Observatory in Locarno was used as the standard (Clette et al. 2007).

-2.2 The International Sunspot Number Version 2, $R{\rm ISNv2}$
+2.2.
+The International Sunspot Number Version 2, RISNV2

-In July 2015, SIDC changed its primary data product to $R{\rm ISNv2}$, in which many data were recalibrated to make a number of corrections to $R{\rm ISNv1}$ (Clette et al., 2015).
-It should be noted that this series must be scaled down by a factor 0.6 to be compared to $R{\rm ISNv1}$ because it was decided to dispense with a factor that had been applied in the generation of $R{\rm ISNv1}$ for historical reasons.
-The most recent correction is to allow for a drift in the Locarno reference station k value.
-This drift was found by research aimed at explaining why the relationship between the F10.7 solar radio flux and $R{\rm ISNv1}$ broke down dramatically just after the long and low activity minimum between solar cycles 23 and 24 (Johnson, 2011).
-The Locarno k-values were re-assessed using the average of sixteen other stations (out of a total of about eighty) that provided near-continuous data over the 32-year interval studied.
-The results showed that the Locarno k-factors had varied between 1.15 in 1987 and 0.85 in 2009 (i.e. by $\pm 15\%$).
-The best evidence for this correction is the large number of sunspot observers that vary in the same way with respect to the Locarno data, but we also note that it is also supported by tests against ionospheric data (Lockwood et al., 2016a).
+In 2015 July, SIDC changed its primary data product to $R{ISNv2}$ , in which many data were recalibrated to make a number of corrections to $R{ISNv1}$ (Clette et al. 2015).
+It should be noted that this series must be scaled down by a factor 0.6 to be compared to $R{ISNv1}$ because it was decided to dispense with a factor that had been applied in the generation of $R{ISNv1}$ for historical reasons.
+The most recent correction is to allow for a drift in the Locarno reference station k-factor.
+This drift was found by research aimed at explaining why the relationship between the F10.7 solar radio flux and $R{ISNv1}$ broke down dramatically just after the long and low-activity minimum between solar cycles 23 and 24 (Johnson 2011).
+The Locarno k-factors were reassessed using the average of 16 other stations (out of a total of about 80) that provided near-continuous data over the 32 yr interval studied.
+The results showed that the Locarno k-factors had varied between 1.15 in 1987 and 0.85 in 2009 (i.e., by ±15%).
+The best evidence for this correction is the large number of sunspot observers that vary in the same way with respect to the Locarno data, but we also note that it is also supported by tests against ionospheric data (Lockwood et al. 2016e).